-- The King County Global Warming Action Plan that includes four Executive Orders directing King County agencies to address climate change in the areas of transportation, land use, renewable energy, and environmental management.
+- The King County Strategic Climate Action Plan that includes four Executive Orders directing King County agencies to address climate change in the areas of transportation, land use, renewable energy, and environmental management.

 - The 2007 King County Climate PlanDownload PDF that describes the steps King County is taking to address climate change.

-- Development of the Preparing for Climate Change Guidebook in conjunction with the University of Washington's Climate Impacts Group external link and ICLEI-Local Governments for Sustainability external link .
+- Development of the Preparing for Climate Change Guidebook external link Download PDF in conjunction with the University of Washington's Climate Impacts Group external link and ICLEI-Local Governments for Sustainability external link .

-- Evaluating greenhouse gas emissions under the State Environmental Policy Act (SEPA).
+- Evaluating greenhouse gas emissions Download PDF under the State Environmental Policy Act (SEPA).

 The Washington State Environmental Policy Act external link requires environmental review of development proposals that may have a significant adverse impact on the environment.

 If a proposed development is subject to SEPA, the project proponent is required to complete the SEPA checklist.
 The checklist includes questions relating to the development's air emissions.
 The emissions that have traditionally been considered cover smoke, dust, and industrial and automobile emissions.
-The SEPA checklist is available in fill-in Word or Download PDF format.
+The SEPA checklist is available online.

 King County is the first local government in the nation to officially add greenhouse gas emissions to the environmental review of construction projects.
 King County's policy covers projects undergoing environmental review mandated by the SEPA and applies to the County's own developments as well as projects where the County is the lead permitting agency.